 Mobilization of the equipment for implementing the RA will include drilling equipment, amendment material, mixing and preparation equipment for the Jet Injection activities as well as the placement of bioremediation amendments and bioaugmentation cultures.
 Drilling for the RA will include direct-push technology equipment for the Jet Injection fracturing.
-Injection and MWs will be installed with a more robust drilling technology such as RotoSonic or other approved equal.
+Injection and MWs will be installed with a more robust drilling technology such as RotoSonic or other approved equal.1

 After the initial mobilization, DPT Jet Injection will be used at each injection well location to induce fractures in the UCRS as planned in the CFC RDR, Table 5.
 The fracturing process will utilize high-pressure water jetting equipment to cut fractures in the UCRS formation and pump a mixture of guar gum, sand, and micro-scale ZVI into each fracture to hold open the fracture in order to receive bioremedial amendments more efficiently.
-The guar gum, sand, and micro-scale ZVI will be prepared at the surface utilizing mixing equipment as described in the CFC RDR and shown in Figure 14 of the CFC RDR (DOE 2019a).
-In order
+The guar gum, sand, and micro-scale ZVI will be prepared at the surface utilizing mixing

-&lt;sup>1 Throughout this report, when an approved or acceptable substitution is discussed, the FRNP Project Manager will approve or disapprove the recommended equal.
+1 Throughout this report, when an approved or acceptable substitution is discussed, the FRNP Project Manager will approve or disapprove the recommended equal.
 A periodic (weekly) teleconference will be scheduled with the FFA parties during the fieldwork period to discuss the status of activities and modifications that may have been made or are being considered.
-The modifications made will be reported in the remedial action completion report.
+The modifications made will be reported in the Interim Remedial Action Completion Report (RACR), which will include postconstruction report elements and will be submitted in the near-term.

-to induce fractures in the UCRS effectively and to minimize damage to infrastructure, three existing MWs will be abandoned.
+equipment as described in the CFC RDR and shown in Figure 14 of the CFC RDR (DOE 2019a).
+In order to induce fractures in the UCRS effectively and to minimize damage to infrastructure, three existing MWs will be abandoned.
 The MWs are MW511, MW512, and MW513; they are completed in the UCRS and are located within the planned treatment area.
 They were installed as part of the RDSI performed in 2012.
 New wells will be installed as part of the performance monitoring that effectively replaces those wells being abandoned.